Subject: Tool at Fantes - potato nest [and sub-thread]

 > later...

-It would be really hard to deep fry them in a muffin tin, and that's most
+It would be really hard to deep fry them in a muffin tin, and that's most often how they're prepared.
+The couple o times I've had them in a restaurant they were nicely crisp.
+I doubt a muffin tin can do that.

-From: Pandora <mirybranca[at]alice.it>
+From: Pandora (mirybranca at alice.it)

 Date: Sun, 14 May 2006 20:39:52 +0200